polyaxon/polyaxon/templates/management/users.md

  1. The new user creates an account on the Polyaxon Dashboard `HOST:PORT/users/register`.
  2. The new user must contact a superuser.
- 3. A superuser accept/reject the new user.
+ 3. A superuser accepts/rejects the new user.
- 4. Optionally the superuser grant the `superuser` mode to the new user.
+ 4. Optionally the superuser grants the `superuser` mode to the new user.